cepdnaclk/e18-4yp-Multi-Kingdom-Binning-of-Long-Read-Metagenomes/docs/README.md

 - SRR9328980 (includes Bacteria and Eukaryota)
 - ERR97765782 (includes Bacteria, Archaea, Eukaryota, and Viruses)

-#### HMMER Tool
+#### Marker Genes
-The HMMER tool is used to identify marker genes within predicted protein-coding sequences.
 Marker genes are specific DNA or protein sequences that indicate the presence of a particular organism or functional group.
 The information for these marker genes is stored in hidden Markov model files (.hmm files).
 Currently, a combined database containing 38,991 marker genes related to bacteria, fungi, protists, and viruses is used for analysis.

+### Tools
+- Sec2covvec - To get the Kmer coverage profiles
+- Prodigal - To predict protein-coding sequences from reads.
+- HMMER - To scan marker genes within protein-coded sequences
+- Minimap - To get the mapping between reads and the actual species bin they belong

 ## Results and Analysis